66Mobility/googleapis_grpc/README.md

 All the generation tooling is in the `Makefile`.
 Run `make` to regenerate the repository.

-Auto-generation takes ~20 minutes.
-Be patient!

 **You must have `protoc` from `protobuf` installed from `brew`.
 [Official guide of installation](https://grpc.io/docs/protoc-installation/)**

 If you install `protobuf` without `brew`, you must edit the Makefile.
 It is simple to do.
 (The Makefile is barely 30 lines).

-How it works:
+What the Makefile do:

 1. Globally install the dart plugin [protoc_plugin](https://pub.dev/packages/protoc_plugin)
 2. Git clone the [googleapis](https://github.com/googleapis/googleapis) repository.
 It contains all the `proto` definitions.
+3. Delete some API from the cloned repository because they are heavy.
-3. Copy some official Google types from `protobuf` installation folder to the cloned repository.
+4. Copy some official Google types from `protobuf` installation folder to the cloned repository.
-4. Run `protoc` from `protobuf` with the dart `protoc_plugin` to generate the thousands of dart files.
+5. Run `protoc` from `protobuf` with the dart `protoc_plugin` to generate the thousands of dart files.
-5. Generate all the libraries in `lib/` with a custom script.
+6. Generate all the libraries in `lib/` with a custom script.